-Help Your Friends - The last thing anyone wants is to see a friend crash.
+Help Your Friends - The last thing anyone wants is to see, is a friend involved in a crash.
 Intervene when you suspect one of your friends is too impaired to ride but has the intention of doing so anyway.

-• Arrange a safe ride home.

-• Secure the motorcycle.
+- Arrange a safe ride home. - Secure the motorcycle.
 Riders are often unwilling to leave their motorcycle.
-Find a secure location for your friend's bike.

-• Get others to help.
-The more support you have, the better your chances of success.

-• Stop serving, if you are the host.

-• Use any excuse to keep your friend from getting on the motorcycle.
+Find a secure location for your friend's bike. - Get others to help.
+The more support you have, the better your chances of success. - Stop serving, if you are the host. - Use any excuse to keep your friend from getting on the motorcycle.
 Serve food or non-alcoholic drinks to pass the time.
-Let your friend sleep over at your place.

-• If all else fails, hide the keys.
+Let your friend sleep over at your place. - If all else fails, hide the keys.

 Do something!
-Just don't let your friend ride away!
+Just don't let your friend ride away while impaired!